Exclusive - U.S. still plans to send F-16s to Egypt in coming weeks

 "The United States has conveyed strongly and clearly to the Egyptian military that the treatment of anyone ... who was arbitrarily arrested, whether it's President Mursi or other members of the Muslim Brotherhood ... is important to the United States," Psaki told reporters.

-(Reporting by Phil Stewart; Additional reporting by Arshad Mohammed, Laura MacInnis, Roberta Rampton; Steve Holland and Andrea Shalal-Esa; Editing by Alistair Bell and Eric Beech)
+(Reporting by Phil Stewart; Additional reporting by Arshad Mohammed, Laura MacInnis, Roberta Rampton and Steve Holland; Editing by Alistair Bell and Eric Beech)